 Big, beautiful, and captivating images are generally the first things your visitors get hooked on to.
 It is necessary to present your listings in the best light possible, literally.
-Adding a picture gallery, actual photos clicked by previous visitors, and clear and distinctive images has a definite impact on the user.
+Adding a picture gallery, actual photos clicked by previous visitors, and clear and distinctive images have a definite impact on the user.

 However, it is necessary to ensure that the image has been optimized for the web interface.
-High resolution images that take too long to load are extremely off-putting and account for the highest bounce rates.
+High-resolution images that take too long to load are extremely off-putting and account for the highest bounce rates.
 Again, balance is key.
 You can also go for stock photos at times, but it is more advisable to use your own snaps for the most part.

 #6 Reviews and Feedback

 Nothing speaks ‘authentic’ more than a genuine review.
 Incorporating customer feedback is a must for vacation rental websites.
 Travelers today are aware of hospitality scams and hence constantly alert for the same.
 At the Admin end, it is your responsibility to check the validity of the rental owner’s claims and provide genuine ratings accordingly.
 Reviews and ratings establish the authenticity of the place and the advertised activities, thus alleviating the first-time user’s apprehension.